CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

    - AMPP (as they reference both AMPs and VMPPs)
    - GTIN (as they reference AMPPs)
 5. **Search Table Building**: After all data is loaded, the unified search table is built for efficient querying
+6. **Price Calculation**: Missing prices are automatically calculated based on comparable products:
+   - Products are first classified to identify which need price calculation
+   - Prices are calculated using three methods in order of preference:
+     1. Same product with different pack size
+     2. Different brands of the same VMPP
+     3. Similar VMPs with the same ingredient, form, and similar strength
+   - Calculated prices are stored with metadata about the calculation method and confidence

 ## Detailed Code Architecture